rhildred/SimpleDjangoTestExamples/README.md

 Write a program that prompts the user to input the number of calories for 7 days and then prints the weekly average.

+* Note: You will need a test case for a non-numeric value.

 ##### Sample Output

 ```